Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 NXDOMAIN Attack

-An NXDOMAIN attack floods a DNS server with queries for non-existent subdomains, designed to:
+An NXDOMAIN attack (also called a pseudo-random subdomain attack or Water Torture attack) floods a DNS server with queries for non-existent subdomains, designed to:

 1. Exhaust the server's resources generating NXDOMAIN responses